bosbec/mobileresponseDocs/services/riskassessment.md

+The Risk Assessment app conversation can be started by sending "App" to the previously used numbers.

 **Send RA Invite**

 This service is used when a user is having trouble starting the app conversation.
 A message is sent to the user in the app and the conversation is started.